Major Google algorithm updates - A Complete History

-The Pigeon Update provides search results that are more relevant to people looking for local answers to their queries.
+The Pigeon Update provides search results that are more relevant and high-quality to people looking for local answers to their queries.

-The update is aimed to increase the ranking of local listing in a search.
+The update is aimed to increase the rankings of local listings in a search query.
 This update provides the results based on the user location and the listing available in the local directory.

-As an algorithm, Pigeon affects search results within Google Maps as well as Google Web Search.
-After the pigeon update, search results and the aesthetics of the SERP for both Google Maps search and Google Search have a more uniform appearance.
-It enhances their distance and location ranking parameters.
+Pigeon affects search results within Google Maps along with regular Google Web Search results.
+After the pigeon update, search results of the SERP for both Google Maps search and Google Search have a more uniform appearance.

 Launch date: July 24, 2014

-Stay on top of your local business directories like Yelp, Google Maps, and Google+ Local to ensure your contact information is always current and any listings associated with your business are accurate and complete.
-Don’t forget to claim all listings that are associated with your business.
+* Ensure your contact information is always current and any listings associated with your business are accurate and complete.

-You should include city or state into your website’s title tags.
+* You should include a city or state into your website’s title tags.

-Having the name of a core goods or services in your business name may give you some advantage.
+* Having the name of core goods or services in your business name may give you some advantage.

 Mobilegeddon is a name given by webmasters and web developers.
-Google's Mobile Friendly Update is to give more importance to websites that display well on smartphones and other mobile devices.
-It ensures that mobile-friendly pages rank at the top of mobile search and de-rank pages that are not mobile friendly.
+Google's Mobile-Friendly Update is to give more importance to websites that display well on mobile devices.
+It ensures that mobile-friendly pages rank at the top of mobile search and de-rank pages that are not mobile-friendly.